fxlv/cassandra-trireme/README.md

 Not much to do here, it _just works_.
 Tested on Linux and Windows, Python 3.4 - Python 3.7.

-You do need to insatll `cassandra-driver` python module first though.
+You do need to install `cassandra-driver` python module first though.

 ### A sidenote on SSL